 MRI and pregnancy

-As MRI heats the body slightly, the technique is not commonly used during the first 3 months of pregnancy unless immediate diagnosis is required, and the only alternative is to use X-rays.
-Even after the first 3 months, the use of MRI is avoided if diagnosis can wait till the child is born.
+As MRI causes a slight heating of the body, MRI is not usually used during the first 3 months of pregnancy unless the diagnosis cannot wait and the only alternative test uses X-rays.
+Beyond that period, MRI is still avoided if the diagnosis can wait till the child is born.